vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 robustness properties perfectly, the optimiser is free to discard the classifier altogether --- the constraint term alone does not distinguish a useful constant from a useless one.
 The blend is not a convenience; it is what rules out the degenerate solution.
+Exercise #6 shows what this looks like when $\alpha = 0$ is forced by the absence of data, and what can stand in for the blend.

 ## Property-driven training in Vehicle